PerfLab-EXaCT/BigFlowSim/README.md

 --------------------------
 use the compiled executuable `workloadSim`
 inputs:
---infile: the file containing the access trace produced by "File_access_pattern_gen.py"</br>
+--infile: the file containing the access trace produced by "File_access_pattern_gen.py"\
 --iorate: the per task/core iorate.
-Note: this is the last line printed by File_access_patter_gen.py </br>
+Note: this is the last line printed by File_access_patter_gen.py \
---timelimit: number of seconds to limit the absolute execution time of the simulation ( 0 = run to completion )</br>
+--timelimit: number of seconds to limit the absolute execution time of the simulation ( 0 = run to completion )\
---infilesuffix: append the provided argument to end of inputfile names within the trace</br>
+--infilesuffix: append the provided argument to end of inputfile names within the trace\
-    ex: inputfile from access trace: tazer.dat </br>
+    ex: inputfile from access trace: tazer.dat \
-        --infilesuffix=meta.in </br>
+        --infilesuffix=meta.in \
-        resulting filename = tazer.dat.meta.in</br>
+        resulting filename = tazer.dat.meta.in\

 Example: